Third Pregnancy Check-Up - Week 32

 Vaccination for Pregnant Women – Week 25-32

-COVID-19 and Influenza Vaccination: Pregnant women may have a slightly increased risk of severe illness from COVID-19 and influenza.
-For this reason, vaccination against both diseases is recommended during the autumn and winter seasons for all pregnant women in the second and third trimesters.
+Pregnant women may have a slightly increased risk of severe illness from influenza.
+For this reason, vaccination against influenza is recommended during the autumn and winter seasons for all pregnant women in the second and third trimesters.
 When you are vaccinated during pregnancy, your baby will also be automatically protected in the early days after birth.

 Whooping Cough Vaccination for Pregnant Women